timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 #### Step 1c: modify the code in your partner's package

 Open a new VS Code window and open the `DemoProjectMP` folder in your `.julia/dev` directory.
 Create a new branch for your change.
-Then, open zir main source file (`DemoProjectMP.jl`), and change it so that it prints in color:
+Then, open xir main source file (`DemoProjectMP.jl`), and change it so that it prints in color:

 ```julia
 print_greeting() = printstyled("Hello, world!"; color=:cyan)